 As you build apps, you have access to the rich app to app communication mechanisms available on Windows 10.
 Many of the new Protocol APIs and file registrations work perfectly on HoloLens to enable app launching and communication.

-Note that for desktop headsets, the app associated with a given file extension or protocol may be a Win32 app that can only appear on the desktop monitor or in the desktop slate.
+For desktop headsets, the app associated with a given file extension or protocol may be a Win32 app that can only appear on the desktop monitor or in the desktop slate.

 HoloLens supports app to app launching via the Windows.System.Launcher APIs.